 I took up table tennis again and in 1997 participated for the first time in the WTG which were held in Sydney.
 And there, in the warm sun, on the Athletics track I had a very emotional moment of epiphany: my body was healthy again and my mind no longer blamed it for becoming ill.
 My donor had given me the gift of life, I had just met my new girlfriend and I felt so very happy and lucky.

-I have just stepped down after 12 years as Chairman of the Dutch “Sport en Transplantatie” Foundation (formerly World Transplant Games Nederland) which I joined in 1997.
+In 2009 I stepped down after 12 years as Chairman of the Dutch “Sport en Transplantatie” Foundation (formerly World Transplant Games Nederland) which I joined in 1997.
 For some of the World Transplant Games, as well as competing, I was also the Dutch Team Manager.
-Since 1998 I have been the Dutch Team Manager for the European Heart-Lung Transplant Games.
-At present I am a board member of the European Heart Lung Transplant Federation.
+At the European Championships for Heart and Lung Transplanted Apeldoorn2012 I was the chairman of the organizing committee.
+At present till 2014 I will be a board member of the European Heart Lung Transplant Federation, and during the WTG Durban 2013 chosen if councilor of the World Transplant Games.
+The European Lung Foundation Award was presented to André in 2015.
+For taking the active option and for inspiring others through all achievements.

 My sky is blue and once again life is smiling at me, thanks to the gift of life from my unknown donor.